 Unsubsidized or PLUS Loans

 Any unsubsidized loan or PLUS loan does not qualify for this benefit, meaning your loan will continue to accrue interest while it’s deferred.
-You can either pay that interest alone during the deferment period, or it can be added to the principal amount once you start making payments again.
+You can either pay that interest alone during the deferment period, or you can add it to the principal amount once you start making payments again.

 So if your interest payments aren’t subsidized, you’ll either be accruing more debt during the deferment period or still be paying interest without actually lowering your loan principal amount.
 When you apply for a personal loan or mortgage during deferment, a lender can interpret your financial situation in one of two ways.

 The first is that they see your student loan is deferred and deny the loan, especially if your loan is unsubsidized and the balance is growing.